SteveD3/steved3.github.io/_posts/2021-01-16-Kit-Hunter-Report-Example.md

 ## Files Flagged:

 The second line lists the files that were detected as suspect during the scan.
 These files contain known tags, or known indicators, which usually point to the existence of a phishing kit.
 Context is key.
 The administrator should already have a good idea of what files are on the server.
 This type of listing should immediately raise red flags if the files or directories are unknown.
 However, because criminals routinely hijack websites, even "known" files could be problematic.
-In the example below, the callout to "`Apple_Login.php`" is an immediate red flag, as is the existence of a `success.php` file in the same directory.
+In the example below, the callout to `Apple_Login.php` is an immediate red flag, as is the existence of a `success.php` file in the same directory.

 ```
 | ==============================================================================